-Carrying Passenger
+Carrying Passengers

-Only carry one passenger.
-The passenger must be properly seated in the cockpit.
+Only carry one passenger per available seat.
+All passengers must be properly seated in the cockpit.

 The passenger must be tall enough to always be properly seated: back against the backrest with seat belt fastened, holding both handholds, and feet firmly planted on the footrests.